Skip to main content

 How you can make an impact with digital accessibility

-You might at this stage think, “well I’m not a web developer, there’s nothing I can do to solve this problem”.
-And, of course, web developers do play a vital role in building or retrofitting websites to be accessible.
+At this stage, you might think, ” Well, I’m not a web developer; there’s nothing I can do to solve this problem.”
+Of course, web developers do play a vital role in building or retrofitting websites to be accessible.
 However, each and every one of us has an important part to play in creating a truly accessible digital sphere that’s free from barriers for everyone.

 Let’s delve into a few ways that society can help to achieve this:

 This could even be if you work in a supermarket and only have touchscreen payment facilities, have you considered how someone who is blind or has low vision could access this?
-It’s all about putting yourself in someone else’s shoes and trying to think of the best solutions possible to support everyone.
+It’s all about putting yourself in someone else’s shoes and thinking of the best solutions to support everyone.
 If you don’t fit into any of the criteria above, then you can still be an accessibility advocate and help in raising awareness about these issues.

 The first step to take on your inclusive journey